 If you have an arrangement, situation, condition, or disability which requires assistance during your volunteering, or are a client of an organization (Arc of the Ozarks, Boys and Girls Club, Big Brothers Big Sisters, Goodwill, etc.) which sends someone to accompany/assist you to volunteer, we have an Agency Contract and specific instructions to apply to volunteer.
 Contact us before completing the steps below.

 C.A.R.E. does allow individuals needing service hours for court-appointed community service and corrections programs; however, we have restrictions.
 Please review our court-mandated service policy to see if C.A.R.E. is the right fit for you.

 Contact us if you are interested in bringing a group for a one-time volunteer opportunity.

 C.A.R.E.'s volunteer orientation and application are online, so it's easy to get started!
 Follow the steps below (in this order) to volunteer.

 Complete online application: Provide your basic information.
 This application should take five minutes or less.
-Click here to access the application (NOTE: If you are volunteering as a family, each family member must complete an application).
+(NOTE: If you are volunteering as a family, each family member must complete an application).
 You schedule your Volunteer Mentor shift when you submit your application.